 I could eat a wrap for every single meal.
 Breakfast wraps, sandwich wraps, salad wraps, you name it.
 I really love effortless, easy lunches, especially when it involves a wrap!
 The best part?
-Healthy wraps are easy to make, easy to eat, and super filling.
+Healthy wraps are easy to make, easy to eat, and super filling (just like these Keto BLT Lettuce Wraps!)

-This easy Turkey Wrap is one of my favorite lunches.
+This easy turkey wrap is one of my favorite lunches.
 Sandwiches just taste better in wrap form.
 There’s less bread, so all the delicious sandwich ingredients get to shine through.
+Plus, the creamy avocado adds richness that pairs perfectly with the salty crunch of bacon.
+It’s the kind of combo that never gets old.

 Filled with turkey slices, bacon, tomatoes, lettuce, and avocado, and stuffed in a delicious spinach flour tortilla, these tasty and balanced turkey club wraps will be on your lunch rotation in no time!
 Serve this delicious wrap with a side of fresh fruit– a great way to have a healthy, quick lunch with minimal effort!